billkiang/billkiang.github.io/_pages/about.md

 Before joining the QEL, I received my B.S. in Electrical Engineering at NTU in June 2022.
-I am fortunate to have worked with Prof. Jean-Fu Kiang on quantum sensing of geomagnetic field fluctuations and spin-bath noise spectroscopy of NV ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.
+I am fortunate to have worked with Prof. Jean-Fu Kiang on quantum sensing of geomagnetic field fluctuations and spin-bath noise spectroscopy using nitrogen-vacancy (NV) ensembles, as well as synthetic aperture sonar and radar imaging of moving vehicles.

 <!-- Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.